Open Now

 Washing anything down your sewer systems may seem more straightforward, but you are doing more harm than you realise.

-The best rule to follow is only to flush toilet paper and human waste.
-And even though pipes are durable and made to withstand high pressure, certain household items will cause problems for your drains in the long term.
+The best rule is to flush only toilet paper and human waste.
+Even though pipes are durable and made to withstand high pressure, certain household items will cause problems for your drains in the long term.

-Disposable wipes are a product that is unsafe to put down your drainage system.
+Disposable wipes are a product that is unsafe for putting down your drainage system.

 Wet Wipes Flushable

-The problem with wiping down wastewater systems is the risk of clogs.
-Flushing wipes often will eventually clog up the raw sewer system.
-They might get stuck to the pipework and join, obstructing the line.
+Flushable wipes stay intact, leading to clogs in your plumbing system and municipal plumbing systems.
+The problem with wiping down wastewater systems is the risk of clogged pipes.
+Flushing wipes often will eventually clog up the raw sewage and sewer system.
+They might get stuck to the pipework and join, obstructing the line and causing significant plumbing problems.

-You should only use the safest material for the environment and your home’s plumbing.
-Toilet paper, water and human waste are genuinely safe to flush.
+You should only use the safest material for the environment and your home’s plumbing system.
+Toilet paper, water, and human waste are safe to flush, but flushable wipes are not.

 Non-flushable objects and materials should be disposed of in a suitable garbage unit.
-This will help prevent blockages and stop harmful chemicals from entering our wastewater system.
-This doesn’t just stop at your toilet system.
+This will help prevent blockages and harmful chemicals from entering our wastewater system—and it doesn’t just stop at your toilet system.

-The same rule goes for your kitchen and bathroom drain.
-Certain cooking products like vegetable oil are very thick in consistency, and once it cools down, they might harden and attach to pipe walls.
+The same rule applies to your kitchen and bathroom drains.
+Certain cooking products, like vegetable oil, are very thick in consistency, and once they cool down, they might harden and attach to pipe walls.
 Small food products can escape down your sink.

 You will be left with a foul odour from rotting food inside the pipework of your kitchen.